rush-db/rushdb/docs/docs/advanced/properties.md

 ---

-2. When two (or more) properties with the <u>same name</u> but <u>different types</u> come into play, RushDB will make every effort to maintain data consistency.
-It does this by appending a suffix to the duplicated name, ensuring that the distinction is preserved.
+2. When two (or more) properties with the <u>same name</u> but <u>different types</u> come into play, RushDB will make maintain both Properties.
 For instance:

 ```js
 [